This page provides instructions on computer accessibility.

 More information on accessibility at UH:

 The Center for Disability Studies’ Media Center offers accessibility services.
 Please request a quote located towards the bottom of their services page.
-For helpful tips, please see their accessibility tip sheets from CDS.

 General information on accessibility: